 A very common treatment of young scars that are starting to grow too large or are becoming raised or widen, is steroid injections.
 This non-invasive treatment involves injecting a small amount of liquid steroid solution into the scar.
 Within a few weeks, the scar tissue will start to break up.
 As a result, the scar can become softer and shrink.
 Depending on the size of the scar, several such treatments may be needed.

 If there is volume loss or the scar is very depressed such as acne scars, dermal filler injections can help add volume.
 Significant volume loss may be treated with fat transfer, where fat is taken from the lower abdomen and injected into the scar to help restore symmetry.
 In select cases, tissue expansion may be needed to help stretch the nearby skin to then help cover the scarred area with surrounding healthy skin.

 If a scar is discolored, other methods in reducing the appearance of the scar include dermabrasion, light therapy, chemical peels, and skin bleaching, which can lighten any discoloration caused by scarring.

 For large scars, sometimes the best treatment method involves excising the scar and re-closing the area with the goal of a new but ultimately less visible scar.
-A meticulous layered incision closure can help minimize the appearance of a previous incision that healed poorly by creating a new incision and closing it through one layer of skin at a time.
+A meticulously layered incision closure can help minimize the appearance of a previous incision that healed poorly by creating a new incision and closing it through one layer of skin at a time.
 However, it may take a combination of scar revision techniques before your surgeon achieves the best results for minimizing your scarring.

 Re-orienting a scar so that it is better camouflaged in naturally occurring skin lines or wrinkles may be an option.
 And sometimes re-closing the scar with local flaps that slide healthy skin over to cover the excised scar area, or using skin grafts where healthy skin is taken from a different part of the body may be the best option.